Selling A House In 10 Steps

 - Reach out to friends and family: There’s no better referral than one that comes from a trusted friend or family member.
 If you have a personal contact who has sold their home recently, it’s worth your time to see if their agent is a good match for you.

-- Look online: According to the NAR, 74% of REALTORS® use Facebook to grow their client base.
+- Look online: According to the National Association of REALTORS® (NAR), 74% of REALTORS® use Facebook to grow their client base.
 If you’re not able to find an agent in-person, continue your research on social media or the agent’s website.

 - Take a tour around the neighborhood: Odds are, you’re not the only homeowner selling your house in the area.
 If you’re struggling to find an agent, try contacting the numbers you see on “For Sale” signs around the neighborhood.
 You can also tour an open house and introduce yourself to the agent hosting the event.